 Managing the ‘Go-live’ Process

 At the regular GLWG meetings the activities on both the ‘Project’ and the ‘O&M’ environment spreadsheets were updated.
-In order to provide an appropriate level of confidence in the process, working group participants confirmed completion of their activities by providing evidence, in the form of an email or letter, a report, test certificate, or
+In order to provide an appropriate level of confidence in the process, working group participants confirmed completion of their activities by providing evidence, in the form of an email or letter, a report, test certificate, or other form of auditable and traceable record.

 The GLRT tool provided graphical indicators that allowed managers to quickly see progress and where there may be problems (see Figure 4)